gary1116/Foodevry/README.md

         suppose if we have a component called restaurant menu so it show only restaurant menu thats it in other terms each component should have a single responsibility

+# Lazy Loading
+        chunking
+        code splitting
+        dynamic bundling

+        all of this means the same it means that we have to chunk our code into smaller components to optimize our app so that it loads fatser in the browser

+# tailwind CSS